 When to Take Rosemary Cuttings?

-There are several methods for propagating rosemary.
+There are several methods for propagating rosemary by cuttings.
 They are carried out at slightly different times of the year, from spring to autumn.

-Rooting cuttings in water is a method accessible to everyone.
-It is done in spring or summer on young, non-woody or slightly woody stems—those that haven't yet taken on a woody appearance and are still flexible.
+Propagating cuttings in water is a method accessible to everyone.
+It is done in spring or summer on young, non- or slightly lignified stems, meaning those that haven’t yet taken on a woody appearance and are still flexible.

 • Cut stems about 15 cm long.
-Prepare more than the number of cuttings you want, as it's unlikely you'll achieve 100% success.
-If you end up with more cuttings than needed, you can always swap them for other plants or seeds with fellow gardening enthusiasts.
+Prepare more than the number of cuttings you want, as it’s unlikely you’ll achieve 100% success.
+If you end up with more cuttings than needed, you can always trade them for other plants or seeds with amateur gardeners.

 • Remove the leaves from the lower part and keep only a tuft of leaves at the tip.

 • Place the stem in a glass of water.
-Avoid tap water, which is usually quite chlorinated, or leave the glass of water out for a few hours before adding the cuttings to allow the chlorine to evaporate.
+Avoid tap water, which is usually quite chlorinated, or leave the glass of water out in the open for a few hours before immersing the cuttings to allow the chlorine to evaporate.
 Ideally, use rainwater, which is also less hard.
-If you can't collect any, bottled mineral water is another option.
+If you can’t collect rainwater, bottled mineral water is another option.

 • Place the glass of water in a bright spot without direct sunlight.

-Now you'll need to be patient and simply change the water in the glass daily to keep it clear.
+Now, patience is key.
+Simply change the water in the glass every day to keep it clear.

 After a few weeks, you’ll see roots appear on the submerged part.
 Let them develop a bit before planting the cutting in a pot filled with a well-draining mix of sand and compost.